skx/lighthouse-of-doom/README.md

 In either case the output will be a binary named `lihouse.com` which you should be able to run upon your system - or under a CP/M emulator.

+### Downloading It

+If you look on our [release page](https://github.com/skx/lighthouse-of-doom/releases/) you can find the latest stable build.

+Transfer `lihouse.com` to your system, and run `LIHOUSE` to launch it.

 ## Bugs